opencord/voltha/voltha/adapters/adtran_olt/README.md

     preprovision_olt -t adtran_olt -i 10.17.174.193 -- --nc_username admin --nc_password admin --rc_username ADMIN --rc_password ADMIN
 ```

-Currently the Adtran Device Adapter will enable all PON ports on startup and attempt to activate any discovered ONUs.
+Currently the Adtran Device Adapter supports xPON provisioning and to enable PON ports, or activate ONUs, you
-This behaviour will change once PON Management is fully supported.
+must use the appropriate commands.
+In the VOLTHA v2.0 release (Q4 2018?), the xPON provisioning will be removed
+from VOLTHA and replaced with Technology Profiles.

 ## REST Based Pre-Provisioning
 In addition to CLI provisioning, the Adtran OLT Device Adapter can also be provisioned though the